Melk0rr/ADRetreiver/README.md

     ============================================================
 ```

-This project is a Powershell tool that utilises the ActiveDirectory Module to retreive various informations from an Active Directory domain.
+This project is a Powershell tool that uses the ActiveDirectory Module to retreive various informations from an Active Directory domain.
 It aims to centralize various built-in commands from the ActiveDirectory Module and to provide more detailed and useful informations at the same time.

 ## Requirements